dataops-tk/tap-powerbi-metadata/README.md

 ### Accepted Config Options

+- `client_id` - The unique client ID for the Power BI tenant.
 - `tenant_id` - The unique identifier for the Power BI tenant.
 - `username` - Username to use in the flow.
 - `password` - Password to use in the auth flow.
 - `start_date` - Optional.
 Earliest date of data to stream.

+Note:

+- A sample config file is available at `.secrets/config.json.template`

 ### Source Authentication and Authorization